 Clearly there have been huge changes over the last four years, and we believe that the next four will be no different in this respect, largely down to the vast array of new technologies that are becoming commonplace across all industries, truly transforming personal data processing, and therefore regulation needs to try to keep up.
 To celebrate the EU GDPR’s 4th birthday, we wanted to discuss two technologies that we believe are at the forefront of innovation and will become hot topics in data protection circles over the next four years: The use of computer systems to perform tasks normally requiring human intelligence, such as decision-making, speech recognition, translation etc. (AI) and Blockchain.

 AI is the new emerging technology that is slowly stepping into many business models across the globe.
 Personal data processing powered by AI, is to a degree already regulated by the data protection laws already in existence, however, it is quickly becoming apparent that the capabilities of AI mean that it does need further regulation or, at least, further clarification around how existing laws apply to it.
 Therefore, in the next four years we fully expect to see Data Protection Authorities issuing working-guidance on how to ensure AI systems can remain compliant with both the EU and UK GDPRs.
-This will likely cover data anonymisation, data sharing, explainability and Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance., and respecting An individual who can be identified or is identifiable from data. rights, particularly Article 22, something we have discussed in one of our previous blogs.
+This will likely cover data anonymisation, data sharing, explainability and Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance., and respecting Under UK and EU data protection regulation, data subjects have a number of rights available to them, including the right to be informed, access, rectification, erasure, restrict processing, data portability, to object and further rights in relation to automated decision making and profiling., particularly Article 22, something we have discussed in one of our previous blogs.

 Aside from existing legislation, we expect to see a raft of additional legislation being proposed and entering into force over the next four years in relation to AI.
 There is currently a global push to regulate AI technologies, with different countries offering different solutions to the problem.
 It is likely that this ‘AI push’ will see the development and implementation of ‘Explainability Frameworks’ and further assessments, like Algorithm Impact Assessments, to ensure that AI systems are not discriminatory in nature and can meet the accountability and explainability principles data subjects in the EU and UK especially, have come to expect.
 The EU has already in 2021 published a draft AI Act which it is hoped will enter into law in the coming years; and the UK set out its National AI Strategy for becoming a global AI superpower, which includes plans to revolutionise the governance of AI.
 We believe that the EU and UK are leading the way for AI regulation and, as with data protection regulation, the rest of the world will in time follow suit by creating AI regulations of their own.